 During the lease term in Amissville

-During tenancy, the rental belongs to the tenant we respect the tenant 's privacy.
-As the property manager Nesbitt Realty has the right and duty to reasonable entry of the rental home, but we will never abuse that right.
-If Nesbitt Realty has a good reason to come into a rental property in Amissville, the renter must allow us to access the rental home.
-Some valid reasons to go into rental are to:
+During lease, the rental home belongs to the renter we respect the tenant 's privacy.
+As managing agents Nesbitt Realty has the right and duty to reasonable entry of the rental, but we will never abuse that right.
+If Nesbitt Realty has a good reason to come into a rental home in Amissville, the renter must allow us to come into the rental.
+Some solid reasons to enter rental property are to:

 - Inspect the rental property,